sagoez/tower-sessions-ext/.github/ISSUE_TEMPLATE/bug_report.md

 ### Version

 <!--
-List the versions of all `tower-sessions` crates you are using.
+List the versions of all `tower-sessions-ext` crates you are using.
 The easiest way to get this information is using `cargo tree`:

-`cargo tree | grep tower-sessions`
+`cargo tree | grep tower-sessions-ext`
 -->

 ### Platform